Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Introduction. An overview of the results.

-In Section 3 I consider the vector valued random spectral measures which correspond to a matrix valued spectral measure $(G_{j,j'})$, $1\le j,j'\le d$.
-They are sets of vector valued random vectors $(Z_{G,1}(A),\dots,Z_{G,d}(A))$ defined for all measurable subsets $A\subset[-\pi,\pi)^\nu$ on the torus with some nice properties which enable us to define random integrals with respect to them.
-Let me remark that all random variables $Z_{G,j}(A)$, $1\le j\le d$, $A\subset[-\pi,\pi)^\nu$, are complex valued.
-The correlation function of a vector valued Gaussian random field $X(p)=(X_1(p),\dots,X_d(p))$, $p\in{\mathbb Z}^\nu$, can be expressed as the Fourier transform of its matrix valued spectral measure.
-One of the main results in Section~3 states that a random spectral measure $(Z_{G,1},\dots,Z_{G,d})$ can be constructed in such a way that its Fourier transform expresses the random field itself.
-More explicitly, $X_j(p)=\int e^{i(p,x)}Z_{G,j}(\,dx)$ for all $p\in{\mathbb Z}^\nu$ and $1\le j\le d$.
-I have listed some properties of this random measure $(Z_{G,1},\dots,Z_{G,d})$ which determine its distribution, and we call a vector valued random measure with such properties a vector valued random spectral measure corresponding to the matrix valued spectral measure $(G_{j,j'})$, $1\le j,j'\le d$.
-We can prove that the Fourier transform of a vector valued random spectral measure corresponding to a matrix valued spectral measure is a vector valued Gaussian stationary random field with this matrix valued spectral measure.
+I have listed some properties of this random measure $(Z_{G,1},\dots,Z_{G,d})$.
+These properties determine its distribution, and they depend only on the spectral measure $(G_{j.j'})$, $1\le j,j'\le d$, of the underlying random field $X(p)$, $p\in\mathbb Z^\nu$.
+We shall call the vector valued random measures with these properties a vector valued random spectral measure corresponding to the matrix valued spectral measure $(G_{j,j'})$, $1\le j,j'\le d$.
+We can prove that the Fourier transform of all vector valued random spectral measures corresponding to a matrix valued spectral measure can be defined, and it is a vector valued Gaussian stationary random field with this matrix valued spectral measure.

-Besides the result that for all matrix valued spectral measures $(G_{j,j'})$, $1\le j,j'\le d$, there exists a vector valued random spectral measure corresponding to it I also proved some important properties of the random integrals with respect to a vector valued spectral measure in Section~3.
-I also proved that if a vector valued Gaussian stationary random field $X(p)=(X_1(p),\dots,X_d(p))$, $p\in{\mathbb Z}^\nu$, is given, we fix some parameter $1\le j\le d$, and take the real Hilbert space consisting of the closure of finite linear combinations $\sum_k c_kX_j(p_k)$ with real number valued coefficient $c_k$ in the Hilbert space of square integrable random variables, then each element of this Hilbert space can be expressed as the integral of a function on the torus~$[-\pi,\pi)^\nu$ with respect to the random spectral measure $Z_{G,j}$.
+Besides the above results I also proved some important properties of the random integrals with respect to a vector valued spectral measure in Section~3.
+I characterized those functions which can be integrated with respect to these random spectral measure, and also described those functions whose integrals are real valued random variables.
+In particular, I proved that if a vector valued Gaussian stationary random field $X(p)=(X_1(p),\dots,X_d(p))$, $p\in{\mathbb Z}^\nu$, is given, we fix some parameter $1\le j\le d$, and take the real Hilbert space consisting of the closure of finite linear combinations $\sum_k c_kX_j(p_k)$ with real number valued coefficient $c_k$ in the Hilbert space of square integrable random variables, then each element of this Hilbert space can be expressed as the integral of a function on the torus~$[-\pi,\pi)^\nu$ with respect to the random spectral measure $Z_{G,j}$.
 The functions taking part in the representation of this Hilbert space also constitute a real Hilbert space.
 A more detailed formulation of this result is given in Lemma~3.2.